codytps/Data-205-Capstone/README.md

 Data 205 Capstone Project

-Topic: Socioeconomic Difference between Hawaii Country and Washington, D.C.
+Socioeconomic Difference between Hawaii Country and Washington, D.C.

+## Key Findings
+- DC has higher income and earnings
+- DC also has higher employment and poverty

+## Tools Used
+- R
+- ggplot